tartley/tartley.github.io/posts/soma.md

 There was a moment, about five minutes before the end, when I realized what was going to happen here, even though my character had not.
 I envied him for his naive hope.
 For believing there was still a way out.
-For, of course, for us, nothing has changed.
-The ARK is away, and our simulations are aboard it, but we are still sitting here, in a rotting robot corpse in a collapsing facility at the bottom of a filthy, haunted ocean on a dead planet.
-The copy will enjoy life on the ARK, but we are stuck here for good.
+For, of course, the ARK's launch changed nothing for us.
+Our simulations are aboard it, but we are still sitting here, in a rotting robot corpse in a collapsing facility at the bottom of a haunted ocean on a dead planet.
+The copy will enjoy life on the ARK, but we - like the copy of ourselves we left behind earlier - are stuck here for good.
 Roll credits.